Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 6. Git - The version control system used for this project was Git.
 7. Google Maps - The map comes from Google Maps.
 8. Google Images - The Hero image comes from Google Images.
+9. DevTools - The inspection of the program was done on DevTools.

 ## Resources